Gajar Gobhi Shalgam Achar Recipe

 Step 11: Now pour the cooled mustard oil into the jar over the veggies.
 You can also use a large ladle to pour the oil from the pan to the jar.

-Step 12: Close the lid of the jar and put it in the sun for 3-4 days.
+Step 12: Close the jar’s lid lightly and place it in the sun for 3-4 days.
+You can also cover the jar with a muslin cloth for the first few days.
 Shake the jar twice a day to coat the veggies uniformly with the oil and masala.
 If you wish, you can bring the jar inside at night and return it to the sun the next day.

 Note: Don’t put the lid too tightly for the first 2 days of pickling.
 Gases are released during pickle fermentation, and they need somewhere to escape.
-If you secure the lid too tightly, there is a risk that the lid will burst open due to the pressure of the gases.
+If you secure the lid too tightly, it may burst open under the pressure of the gases.

 This pickle is ready to eat in 3-4 days.
 Store it in a cool, dry place at room temperature for up upto 3-4 months.
-Always use a clean and dry spoon to remove it, preventing the pickle from spoiling.
+Always use a clean, dry spoon to remove it to prevent the pickle from spoiling.

 Other Pickle Recipes We Recommend